 I am the executor of my mother’s estate.
 My sister received a life insurance check because she was the beneficiary.
 We both knew that this was for funeral expenses so she asked me what account to put it in and I told and she put in the estate account.
 Now she wants to check back.
 Is this check...
 Read more »

 If the insurance check is related to a policy refund or some claim made by or for the decedent, then those funds are part of the estate.
 It should be deposited into the estate account and can then be used for any estate expenses.
 I don't understand why your sister "wants it back".
-If it was your...Read more »
+If...Read more »

 There are many ways.
 Get help from family or friends.
 Work out a plan with the attorney if you're filing Chapter 13.
 Are you working?
 Have any source of income?
 If you qualify, get help from Legal Aid.

 Out of the blue this week, a contractor approached me about selling a 25 by 260 section of my property in order for him to build a road (my property is currently 100 by 260).
 He bought a large parcel of land...
 Read more »

 First of all speak with an attorney knowledgeable of land use law.
 You want to be sure that what land you are left with meets the zoning requirements for your area.
 In addition, you don't say, but is there a mortgage on your home?
 You'll have to deal with your Lender for its OK before you...Read more »

 This "hypothetical" sounds like a Bar exam question.
 The scenario should never have happened if B & C did their due diligence.
 You don't say what you mean buy Mr. A "overturning" the foreclosure.
 If you mean redeemed the property from the sale within the time allowed,...Read more »

 Your question is too general and without facts to really specifically answer.
 New Jersey has several taxes that can arise from administering an estate.
 There may or may not be inheritance taxes.
 There may or may not be estate taxes.
 The answer is based on who inherits, what the assets are, and what...Read more »